 now available as ebooks

-Andrew Ford's classic AMC education resource Inventing Music (1991) is now available as a free download, to celebrate the completion of our 2013-2015 Digitisation Project.
-(Read also Andrew's blog article about the kit.)
+In addition to these, Andrew Ford's classic AMC education resource Inventing Music (1991) is available as a free download, to celebrate the completion of our 2013-2015 Digitisation Project.
+(Read also Andrew's blog article about thise kit.)

 Program notes & analysis